1983 BMW 320i coupe

 1987 BMW L6 and M6 advertisement

-The $49,500 L6 came well-equipped—a good thing, as that is about $131,200 in 2022 dollars, which is substantially more than a 2023 840i XDrive coupe.
+The $49,500 L6 came well-equipped—a good thing, as that is approximately $145,400 in 2025 dollars, which is substantially more than a loaded 2025 840i XDrive coupe costs.
 Exterior and mechanical features included a sunroof, power steering, four wheel disc brakes, and 220/55-390 Michelin TRX tires (available from Coker Tire) on 390 mm aluminum wheels.
 Inside, automatic air conditioning, cruise control, power leather seats, power windows, and power mirrors were included.
-Distinctive features included a rear center console with individual climate controls, a leather headliner, and a unique leather dash that was notorious for peeling off and warping due to windshield heat.
+Distinctive features included a rear center console with individual climate controls, a leather headliner, and a unique leather dash that was notorious for peeling and warping due to the heat from the windshield.

 Options & Production Numbers